 The RSVP Agency recognised that our clients needed to collect different information from their event guests (depending on the type of event and its location and purpose) and a ‘one-size-fits-all’ approach to data capturing wasn’t going to cut it.
 So, in 2016, we’ve added conditional drop downs to our online event registration form fields.
 Our online registration forms can now be built to specification to collect the exact guest information that our clients need for the event planning process.

-For more information about our complete event management software solution, download our Event Technology guide below.
+For more information about our complete event management software solution, follow this link.